Gwgjnr/tictactoeproject/README.md

 * Github
-  - Github is used to create, store and maintain all codes in a repository.
+  - Github is used to create, store and maintain all codes in a repository. published on.
-  - Github is also used as the site hosting service for the final website to be published on.
 * Gitpod
   - Gitpod has been used as a local code editor to write and manage all codes and files.
 * Python
-  - Python is used as the main programming language to creat this project.
+  - Python is used as the main programming language to create this project.
 * Colorama
   - Provides a cross-platform API to print colored terminal text from Python applications.
 * Heroku